exasol/pyexasol/docs/HTTP_TRANSPORT.md

 The main purpose of HTTP transport is to reduce massive fetching overhead associated with large data sets (1M+ rows).
 It uses native Exasol commands `EXPORT` and `IMPORT` specifically designed to move large amounts of data.
 Data is transferred using CSV format with optional compression.

-This is a powerful tool which allows to bypass Python structures altogether and dramatically increase performance.
+This is a powerful tool which allows to bypass creation of Python objects altogether and dramatically increase performance.

-PyEXASOL offloads HTTP communication and decompression into separate process using [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) module.
-Main process only deals with [pipe](https://docs.python.org/3/library/os.html#os.pipe) opened in binary mode.
+PyEXASOL offloads HTTP communication and decompression to separate process using [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) module.
+Main process only reads or writes to [pipe](https://docs.python.org/3/library/os.html#os.pipe) opened in binary mode.

 You may specify custom `callback` function to read or write from pipe and to apply any custom logic you need.
 You may specify `callback_params` to pass additional parameters to `callback` function (e.g. options for pandas).

-You may also specify `import_param` or `export_params` to alter `IMPORT` or `EXPORT` query and modify the data stream.
+You may also specify `import_params` or `export_params` to alter `IMPORT` or `EXPORT` query and modify the data stream.

 # Pre-defined functions